Kanboard Documentation

 To add a new user, you must be an administrator.

-3. Fill the form and save
+3. Fill out the form and save.

 New User